antoniofull/thexpatmagazine.com/src/pages/blog/2020-05-15-a-home-away-from-home.md

 ## 6. Nurture your traditions and culture

 Don’t forget where you come from, it’s part of you!
 When you pack before moving, don’t forget to bring with you a couple of things that brings you Joy, it can be anything … pictures of your family, your favorite book,… objects are not only decorative or functional, they have also a deep emotional meaning.
+It is important to [celabrate your culture throught home interior design](https://porch.com/advice/celebrate-culture-home-interior-design) too.

 While embracing the new culture, you’ll appreciate even more small rituals of your own country, for many Food is on top of the list, immediately followed by Music!